Metta bhavana: a loving kindness meditation practice

 This idea that love begins within doesn’t mean it happens in isolation.
 In fact, as Esther Perel explores in her post The Myth of Self-Love, our cultural obsession with individualism often skews the conversation.
 She reminds us that the journey toward self-love doesn’t happen in a vacuum, it’s shaped by our relationships, our communities, and the broader social systems we live within.

-This practice gently guides us to expand our capacity for compassion, starting with ourselves and gradually extending outward to others: loved ones, acquaintances, those we find difficult, and eventually all beings.
+Loving kindness meditation gently guides us to expand our capacity for compassion, starting with ourselves and gradually extending outward to others: loved ones, acquaintances, those we find difficult, and eventually all beings.
 It’s a way of training the heart to remain open, even in the face of difficulty or disconnection.
 Over time, it can foster greater emotional resilience and increase positive states such as happiness, gratitude, empathy, and inner peace.

 What I love about Metta Bhavana is that it doesn’t require us to already feel loving or kind.
 It simply asks us to show up, to set the intention, and to begin the practice.
 Especially during times when I’m feeling disconnected or challenged in my relationships, I find this meditation to be a gentle and grounding way to reconnect, with myself and with others.
 It helps soften the edges of defensiveness, resentment, or self-criticism, and brings me back into a more open-hearted state of being.